apache/flink/docs/dev/table/connect.md

 Make sure to add the Apache Avro dependency.

-### Old CSV Format
+### Apache ORC Format

-<span class="label label-danger">Attention</span> For prototyping purposes only!

-The old CSV format allows to read and write comma-separated rows using the filesystem connector.
+The Apache ORC format allows to read and write ORC files using the filesystem connector.
-The format schema is derived from the desired table schema.

-This format describes Flink's non-standard CSV table source/sink.
-In the future, the format will be replaced by a proper RFC-compliant version.
-Use the RFC-compliant CSV format when writing to Kafka.
-Use the old one for stream/batch filesystem operations for now.

 <div class="codetabs" markdown="1">
 <div data-lang="DDL" markdown="1">